 "The prime suspect in a murder case is a woman who has been blind since birth, leading Mulder and Scully to conclude she may possess the ability to see through a killer's eyes."

-On this day in 2000, Star Trek: Voyager aired "Live Fast and Prosper."
-This served as the twenty-first episode of the program's sixth season, and here's the plot summary as provided by TrekCore.com:
+On this day in 2000 (in the U.S.), Star Trek: Voyager aired "Live Fast and Prosper."
+Officially, this served as the twenty-first episode of the program's sixth season, and here's the plot summary as provided by TrekCore.com:

 "A troupe of alien con artists pose as Janeway, Chakotay and Tuvok in their mock up "Delta Flyer" in order to take advantage of other species riding on Voyager's good name."